Ashok0/EnderalVREssentials-Nightly/README.md

 14. Navigate to your \DynDOLOD\ folder from Step 9 and move the \TexGen_Output\ folder to C:\ (Your Game Folder)\mods.
 Refresh MO2 with "F5" and enable TexGen_Output in the left window pane.
 Place this mod directly under "xLODGen_Output".
 15. Select DynDOLODx64 from the upper right drop down bar and click Run.
 		- If you get a "Worldspace Editor ID MQP01Home is changed to Tamriel" error, click "Ignore".
 		- Once the DynDOLOD window appears, click "Advanced".
-Then tick all world spaces, click "High" at the top of the window,  tick "Ultra", and untick "Occlusion data" in the options below.
+Then tick all world spaces minus MQP01Home, click "High" at the top of the window,  tick "Ultra", and tick "Occlusion data" in the options below.
 Then click "OK" to start the process.
 Wait for DynDOLOD to finish running, it typically takes several minutes.
 When the process completes, click "Save & Exit".
 		- Under "Mesh and Reference rules", 'tree' can be set to Level0/Billboard2/Billboard2 under LOD Level 4/8/16 respectively for slightly improved visuals.
 Not recommended for VR due to the moderate performance drop.
 16. Navigate to your \DynDOLOD\ folder from Step 9 and move the \DynDOLOD_Output\ folder to C:\ (Your Game Folder)\mods.
 Refresh MO2 with "F5" and enable DynDOLOD_Output in the left window pane.
 Place this mod directly under "TexGen_Output".
 17. Confirm "xLODGen_Output", "TexGen_Output", and "DynDOLOD_Output" are ticked in the left window pane and ensure DynDOLOD.esp is ticked in the right window pane.